Table of Contents

 You'll need to keep your Schnauzer entertained, or he may get bored and find himself something naughty to do.

 Owners that are going to be away from home frequently should think about adopting a different breed.

 9. Shih Tzu

-Shih Tzu’s are independent-minded and stubborn.
+Shih Tzu is independent-minded and stubborn.
 This breed is really only best with older children or children the dog has been raised with.

 10. Miniature American Shepherd

-The Miniature American Shepherd is a popular, medium-sized dog in the herding family.
-They are good house dogs because they are easily trainable and well suited for all climates and living conditions.
+They are good house dogs because they are easily trainable and well-suited for all climates and living conditions.

-The mastiff is an extra large dog with an even bigger personality.
-Known for being courageous, loyal, and protective, this breed is hugely protective of their owners and will do whatever it takes to protect the family from an attacker.
+Known for being courageous, loyal, and protective, this breed is hugely protective of its owners and will do whatever it takes to protect the family from an attacker.